Kellen Damico

-Kellen Damico (born March 16, 1989 in Torrance, California) is an American former professional tennis player.
+Kellen Damico (born March 16, 1989) is an American former professional tennis player.
 Alongside Nathaniel Schnugg he won the 2006 Wimbledon Championships junior doubles title.

 Junior career

 Damico reached an ITF junior high combined ranking of World No. 5, on January 1, 2007.

 Damico and partner Nathaniel Schnugg won the 2006 Wimbledon Championships boys' doubles title and were runners-up of the 2006 Australian Open tournament.
 The following year Damico and partner Jonathan Eysseric reached the semi-finals of the 2007 French Open – Boys' doubles tournament.

 Damico's best singles result as a junior was reaching the semi-finals of the 2007 French Open – Boys' singles tournament, as the No. 10 seed, where he lost to eventual champion Uladzimir Ignatik in a third set tie-break.
 At Wimbledon that year he reached the third round.

 Senior tennis

 Damico has only played a handful of senior tour events, twice in the U.S. Open as a wildcard in doubles with Schnugg, and in a handful of ITF Futures tournaments.
 He played all these events while still junior age and has not played an event since August 2007.

 At the Open, Damico and Schnugg lost both times in the first round, 5–7, 2–6 to David Ferrer and Fernando Vicente in 2006 and 4–6, 2–6 to Jonas Björkman and Max Mirnyi the following year, in what has been Damico's last world tour match, to date.
 His best Futures event result was reaching the second round, which he did in doubles in three of five tournaments played and in singles in four out of five events.
 His best singles win was beating World No. 306 Travis Rettenmaier 7–6, 6–2 in May 2006 in Tampa (U.S.A.
 F11).